-Interior layout space: view some windows cannot optimally oriented, it may be possible to allot timespecific activities to certain spaces to make best use of the window orientation.
+Interior layout of space: some view windows cannot optimally oriented, it may be possible to allot timespecific activities to certain spaces to make best use of the window orientation.
 For example, a space with а westfacing view window can be comfortably used from morning to early afternoon, but will need to be protected from direct solar penetration with blinds in the late afternoon.
 Activities that require daylight in the late afternoon should be avoided in this space.